TU Berlin, Chair for Hydrogeology

 The Bureau de recherches géologiques et minières (BRGM) (literally: Geological and mining research bureau) is the French government geological survey which aim is the management of resources, and surface and sub-surface risks.
 Dr. J.C.
 Maréchal works as an hydrogeologist and is highly experienced in the field of carbonate aquifer modeling and characterisation.
 Since 1998, he headed several hydrologic projects in France, the french oversea regions, India and Cameroon.
 His research is based on integrated geological, geophysical, hydrodynamic and hydrogeochemical methods and modeling techniques and focuses mainly on the impact of climate change on groundwater.
 Furthermore, J.C.Maréchal has scientific expertise in the field of biogeochemical cycles in small drainage basins (critical zone project).

-Engineering Geology and Hydrogeology Department, Prof. Dr. Pantaleone De Vita
+Department of Earth, Environmental and Resources Science (DiSTAR), Prof. Dr. Pantaleone De Vita

-The Engineering Geology and Hydrogeology Department of the University Napoli Federico II is one of the oldest Italian Institutes for Earth Sciences and focuses on the study of geological resources and natural hazards.
+The Department of Earth, Environmental and Resources Science (DiSTAR) at the University Napoli Federico II is one of the oldest Italian Institutes for Earth Sciences and focuses on the study of geological resources and natural hazards.
 Pantaleone De Vita is Professor of Engineering Geology and Hydrogeology.
 He is in charge of the engineering geological and geotechnical laboratory and has already been involved in his PhD since 1991 with the Hydrogeology of the Alento catchment area.

 Dr. Yossi Guttman